 Another factor is that young Europeans like to travel, especially the ones who would be more inclined to join an eco-village.
 After spending most of the first 20 years of their lives in educational institutions, people want to use their new found freedom to explore the world, not settle down to something straight away.
 The high barrier to entry means that people who might want to stay for a few years, but not make a lifetime commitment, have no place.
 This is understandable from the side of the community, it is be difficult to build something concrete when people constantly up and leave, but this creates a lack of youth energy, the breath of life that keeps a project fresh.
 Often these larger communities start off with a strong impulse, to radical transform their own lives and wider society.
 But this is no easy task, radical transformation of our way of living is something that takes time and energy and doesn’t happen in a few days or weeks or even years.
 It is a constant process of reflection and practice.

-All that being said, despite the generation gap, there was still a very youthful energy in the air.
+All this being said, despite the generation gap, there was still a very youthful energy in the air.
 All the community people that I met (as well as the guests) were very friendly and open, something that must be difficult when you have thousands of people coming to live with you every year.
-But beginning constantly surrounded by people is something that you have to expect moving into ZEGG because, from the beginning, the community was built around the Seminar Betrieb.
+But being constantly surrounded by people is something that you have to expect moving into ZEGG because, from the beginning, the community was built around the Seminar Betrieb.
 It was originally founded, not just to transform the lives of the hundred or so people who were part of the community, but to change wider society as well.
-One of the various different formulations of ZEGGs mission statement reads; ‘Our mission is radical social transformation to a sustainable, holistic and sex positive culture.
+One of the various formulations of ZEGG’s mission statement reads; ‘Our mission is radical social transformation to a sustainable, holistic and sex positive culture.
 In community we are researching the personal and cultural conditions for trust, love and co-operation.
 This is the basis for for our courses.
 To offer safe and experimental spaces for experiential learning, transformative processes, and conscious development.’
 The Seminar Betrieb is the link to the wider society, where people from outside the community can come and take part in the social experimentation and learn from the 30 years of experience in social experimentation that exists here at ZEGG.

 Inspired by ZEGG, many communities have followed the same model, of a community centred around a Seminar Betrieb.
-Sometimes these elements exist side by side with one another, the community existing somewhat separately from the Seminar Betrieb, but at ZEGG the two elements are tightly interwound.
-All the food from the garden goes to the seminar kitchen, most of the funds that makes the community possible come from the seminars, most of the people employed by the community have work because of the seminars.
+Sometimes these elements exist side by side with one another, the community existing somewhat separately from the Seminar Betrieb, but at ZEGG the two elements are tightly interwoven.
+All the food from the garden goes to the seminar kitchen, most of the funds that make the community possible come from the seminars, most of the people employed by the community have work because of the seminars.
 Along with the various courses, which we will look at below, there are three or four ‘camps’ throughout the year.
-These camps are community festivals, 10 day long celebrations with music, workshops, etc., designed and built by everyone at ZEGG in a group creative process.
+These camps are community festivals, 10 day long celebrations with music, workshops, food, etc. designed and built by everyone at ZEGG in a group creative process.
 All community members must work about 4 hours a day for the running of the camps.
 In this way the group have some measure of shared economy, they all work to keep the Seminar Betrieb going and the Seminar Betrieb makes their lives in the community possible.
 This is about the extent of the shared economy however, and, economically, all the community members are individual (or family) units.
 Those who work for the community are paid a wage, and to live and eat at the community costs about 600€ a month.

 Social Techniques & Experimentation